Dfam-consortium/dfam-curator/Dfam_Seeds.md

 **`ID` (name)** is a human-friendly label.
 Names can be renamed when a family is reclassified or when a naming conflict is resolved.
 They are typically preserved by demotion to a family alias.
+Names are unique within Dfam.

 For new submissions, the `AC` field will be absent until the record is accepted.
-Duplicate `ID` values in the same file are errors unless one of the records carries an `AC` (which marks it as an update to an existing entry).
+Duplicate `ID` values in the same file or between the file and the current release are considered errors unless the records contain a `AC` (which marks it as an update to an existing Dfam entry).

 Automated pipeline names (e.g. `rnd-3_family-101` from RepeatModeler) must be replaced with meaningful names before submission.
 They are almost always non-unique and will fail the